Timber Flooring Cost to Install Hardwood Floors and How to Reduce It

 Installation 2 days

-• Price per sq ft for install (hardwood/engineered)- Since you mentioned you have a concrete sub floor, therefore, we would have to go for an engineered product and float it on top (NOTE: This guy doesn’t know about Easiklip either) - that would be $2.25/SF)
+• Cost per square foot for install (hardwood/engineered)- Since you mentioned you have a concrete sub floor, therefore, we would have to go for an engineered product and float it on top (NOTE: This guy doesn’t know about Easiklip either) - that would be $2.25/ per square foot)

-• Estimated materials cost (hardwood/engineered)- engineered wood starts from $5 SF to $20 SF - I would recommend going for a product at least $7.00/SF for a commercial office.
+• Estimated materials cost (hardwood/engineered)- engineered wood starts from $5 per square foot to $20 per square foot - I would recommend going for a product at least $7.00/ per square foot for a commercial office.

 Step 3: Work out the numbers